micmejia/bible-dump/NKJV/1 Timothy/1 Tim 5.md

 Honor widows who are really widows.

 ###### 4
-But if any widow has children or grandchildren, let them first learn to show piety at home and to repay their parents; for this is [^a]good and acceptable before God.
+But if any widow has children or grandchildren, let them first learn to show piety at home and to repay their parents; for this is good and acceptable before God.

 ###### 5
 Now she who is really a widow, and left alone, trusts in God and continues in supplications and prayers night and day.

 ###### 6
-But she who lives in [^b]pleasure is dead while she lives.
+But she who lives in pleasure is dead while she lives.

 ###### 7
 And these things command, that they may be blameless.